auroraviewer/AURORA/README.md

 ```

 #### 1.2 H&E feature extraction
 First, we rescale H&E images to the same resolution (by default, 0.5 µm/pixel).
-All

 By default, we assume the images are in `.svs` format, which has a built in pixel size parameter.
 You can also use other image format like `.tif`.
-But you need to
+But you need to manually [specify](1-Apply-AURORA-on-new-samples-inference-only) the pixel size in the `metadata` file.
 ```
 python -u $CODE_PATH/rescale.py --inference -p $PROJECT_PATH -m Inference_samples.csv -o AURORA_interim --image_path wsis --seg_path wsis_segmentation --plot
 ```

-Then, we extract image features using UNI.
+Then, we extract image features using [UNI-2h](https://huggingface.co/MahmoodLab/UNI2-h).
+Please first create a token on huggingface following this [tutorial](https://huggingface.co/docs/hub/en/security-tokens).
 ```
 python -u $CODE_PATH/extract_features.py --inference -p $PROJECT_PATH -m Inference_samples.csv -o AURORA_interim --image_path wsis --seg_path wsis_segmentation -b 128 --plot --token [YOUR_HF_TOKEN]
 ```